jchanvfx/NodeGraphQt/docs/node_widgets.rst

 Node Widgets
 ############

-Node widgets are widgets that are embedded in a :class:`NodeGraphQt.BaseNode` object displayed in the node graph.
+Here are widgets that can be added to a :class:`NodeGraphQt.BaseNode` and displayed in the node graph.

 NodeBaseWidget
 **************